What Are Poisonous Plants Dangerous For Capybaras? [Answered]

 1. Deathcamas & Meadow Deathcamas

-Poisonous Plants Dangerous for CapybarasDeath camas contain several steroidal alkaloids and the bulbs and mature leaves are the most toxic highly dangerous for consumption the effect is manifested in the symptoms your pet would show as we will discuss below.
+Poisonous Plants Dangerous for CapybarasDeath camas contain several steroidal alkaloids, and the bulbs and mature leaves are the most toxic and highly dangerous for consumption.
+The effect is manifested in the symptoms your pet would show, and it would be disastrous.

 2. Foxglove (Digitalis Purpurea)